scientificprogrammingUOS/lectures/README.md

 that explains each topic with a combination of code and text.
 You can view the notebooks directly on GitHub or run them locally and play with the code.
-If you do not want to install anything, click on the Binder logo above to run all the notebooks in ready to use environment in the cloud.
+If you do not want to install anything, click on the Binder logo above to run all the notebooks in a ready to use environment in the cloud.

 ## Recordings
 All lecture recordings can be viewed on the Opencast platform.